 Course Requirements: Students are required to be active participants in discussions and to answer questions when called upon.
 Students will also participate in the LFS, which means "Lanier's Favorite Students."
 The course will be interactive and the LFS was created to expedite this process.
 Specifically, each class three students will be placed on the LFS.
 Whenever a question is asked of the class and no one answers the question, one of the students on the LFS is required to answer the question.
 Students on the LFS also have power in that if a question is asked of the class and multiple students have their hands up the student(s) on the LFS will have first priority in answering the question.
 Each student in the class will have an equal opportunity to be on the LFS.
-The instructor will determine who is placed on the LFS each day.
-Also, although the selection on who gets on the LFS is random, certain things increase a student's chances of making the favorite student list including, most notably, being late for class.
+Although the selection on who gets on the LFS is random, certain things increase a student's chances of making the favorite student list including, most notably, being late for class.
 All students should be prepared for each class as students who do not perform well (i.e., frequently do not know the answer when called upon), will remain on the LFS for subsequent classes.